AnonymerNiklasistanonym/ManjaroKdeInstallRoutine/README.md

 ## Wayland

+> [!Tip]
+> Nowadays it should just work out of the box.
+> Just don't forget to change the session on the bottom left.
+> Wayland does not only offer more performance but can offer additional functionality like touch display gestures and pen/tablet support depending on your hardware.

 To enable Wayland check [this article](https://community.kde.org/Plasma/Wayland/Nvidia):

 - On NVIDIA GPUs the kernel parameter `nvidia_drm.modeset=1` needs to be added when the Wayland session does not work out of the box (and `sudo cat /sys/module/nvidia_drm/parameters/modeset` returns `N`)